localstack/localstack-blog.github.io/content/2023-11-22-celebrating-50k-github-stars-localstack/index.md

 The best is yet to come!
 We are primarily working on making our users happy with new features and improving LocalStack as much as we can do.
 With the [3.0 release](https://blog.localstack.cloud/2023-11-16-announcing-localstack-30-general-availability/), LocalStack has evolved from being an open-source project to an enterprise development framework!
 We have also received a lot of feedback from our individual users, and we've heard you loud and clear — We're super excited to bring our **Hobby Plan** for individuals *who are not using LocalStack commercially*!

 We want to **lower the barrier of entry** for everybody and make it **easier to get started**.
-With the Hobby Plan, we want to enable more users to use the LocalStack emulator with all its otherwise **paid features**.
+With the Hobby Plan, we aim to enable more users to use the LocalStack emulator with all its otherwise **paid features**.
 LocalStack's Hobby Plan allows you to get started with:

 - [Advanced AWS services](https://docs.localstack.cloud/user-guide/aws/feature-coverage/)
 - [CI Starter Tier](https://docs.localstack.cloud/user-guide/ci/ci-keys/)